Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 \subsubsection{Subject-Guided Generation}

-Subject-guided generation refers to the process of generating video content where the primary focus is on guiding the generation with specific subjects, such as particular characters, objects, or scenes, to ensure that the generated video adheres to user-defined subject constraints.
+Subject-guided generation~\citep{zhang2024ssr,jiang2023videobooth,song2025layertracer,song2025makeanything} refers to the process of generating video content where the primary focus is on guiding the generation with specific subjects, such as particular characters, objects, or scenes, to ensure that the generated video adheres to user-defined subject constraints.
 This method enables the customization of content by explicitly controlling which subjects appear, how they interact, and in what context, offering more precise control over the generated content.
-Initial research often concentrated on single-subject customization, as exemplified by VideoBooth~\cite{VideoBooth}, which utilizes image prompts for enhanced content control, and DreamVideo~\cite{DreamVideo}, which decouples subject learning from motion learning.
+Initial research often concentrated on single-subject customization, as exemplified by VideoBooth~\citep{jiang2023videobooth}, which utilizes image prompts for enhanced content control, and DreamVideo~\citep{DreamVideo}, which decouples subject learning from motion learning.
 However, the field has rapidly progressed to address the more complex challenge of multi-subject video generation.
-Studies such as VideoDreamer~\cite{VideoDreamer}, DisenStudio~\cite{chen2024disenstudio}, CustomVideo~\cite{CustomVideo}, ConceptMaster~\cite{ConceptMaster}, MovieWeaver~\cite{liang2025movieweaver}, and VideoAlchemy~\cite{chen2024videoalchemy} are at the forefront of addressing key difficulties in multi-subject scenarios.
+Studies such as DisenStudio~\citep{chen2024disenstudio}, CustomVideo~\citep{CustomVideo}, and MovieWeaver~\citep{liang2025movieweaver} are at the forefront of addressing key difficulties in multi-subject scenarios.
 These challenges include ensuring the correct co-occurrence and temporally consistent appearance of multiple subjects, preserving their visual identities, avoiding attribute binding issues, and accurately assigning actions.
-Such approaches typically extend pretrained video diffusion models by incorporating several key innovations: novel fine-tuning strategies (e.g., VideoDreamer's~\cite{VideoDreamer} Disen-Mix Finetuning, DisenStudio's~\cite{chen2024disenstudio} motion-preserved disentangled fine-tuning); advancements in attention mechanisms (e.g., CustomVideo's~\cite{CustomVideo} attention control with object segmentation); and the development of specialized datasets (e.g., VideoDreamer's~\cite{VideoDreamer} MultiStudioBench, CustomVideo's~\cite{CustomVideo} multi-subject dataset, and VideoAlchemy's~\cite{chen2024videoalchemy} and ConceptMaster's~\cite{ConceptMaster} data construction pipelines).
+Such approaches typically extend pretrained video diffusion models by incorporating several key innovations: novel fine-tuning strategies (\textit{e.g.}, VideoDreamer's~\citep{chen2023videodreamer} Disen-Mix Finetuning, DisenStudio's~\citep{chen2024disenstudio} motion-preserved disentangled fine-tuning); advancements in attention mechanisms (\textit{e.g.}, CustomVideo's~\citep{CustomVideo} attention control with object segmentation); and the development of specialized datasets.